MicrosoftDocs/fabric-docs/docs/data-engineering/synapse-fabric-comparison.md

 ---
-title: Comparison between Azure synapse and Microsoft Fabric.
+title: Comparison between Fabric and Azure Synapse Spark.
 description: There are some differences between Azure Synapse Spark and Fabric Spark support.
 Below is a comparison table outlining the key differences. ms.reviewer: snehagunda ms.author: jejiang